 - Listen for and identify main ideas or key concepts.
 What is the purpose of the lecture?
 What words/ideas are frequently repeated?
 What verbal cues has the lecturer given?
 Has anything been written on the board?

-- Rather than recording exactly what is being said, students should note key concepts in their own words.
+- Summarize.
+Rather than recording exactly what is being said, students should note key concepts in their own words.
 A sentence–or even a phrase or two–should be sufficient to record most key points in a lecture.

 - Employ organizational structure.
 Are notes labeled with the date and subject covered?
 Has enough space been left to add to or comment on the notes at a later time?
 Is the writing legible?

 - Develop a consistent set of symbols.
 Abbreviations, stock images, and symbols can be used to form a sort of note-taking shorthand as long as students remember what each symbol stands for.
 Developing this prior to taking notes helps free up mental space and allows students to focus their attention on the material at hand.

 - Make connections.
 As lectures progress, often the relationships between ideas become more clear.
 Arrows, colors, and other markings can be used to make these connections visible in notes.

 There are a number of great resources available to help teach note-taking skills.
 Because we all think and organize information differently, there are many different methods that can be effective.
 This link offers suggestions for helping students learn the Cornell Method, outlining, mapping, and sentence notes.
 For students who are more visually or artistically inclined, visual note-taking might be a good option.
 This TED Talk by Rachel Smith offers a great introduction to visual note-taking, or for a written explanation, check out this blog by KQED.